-Who can apply for the Duke Gap Year Program?
-Anyone admitted as a first-year student to Duke, both through the Early Decision and Regular Decision process, is eligible to apply to the Duke Gap Year Program.
+Who can apply for the DGYP?
+Anyone admitted as a first-year student to Duke, whether through the Early Decision or Regular Decision process, is eligible to apply to the Duke Gap Year Program.

-Am I committed to taking a gap year by applying?
-No. You are not committed to taking a gap year until after you have received the outcome of your application and have formally agreed to defer your enrollment.
+Am I committed to taking a gap year by applying to the DGYP?
+No. You are not committed to taking a gap year until after you have received the outcome of your DGYP application and have formally agreed to defer your enrollment.

 - Unpaid internships and work-placement opportunities